ChrstphrHll/npc_gen/students/Coriss Biafyndar.md

 ---
 ### Description
 - 5th year Elf Druid in Fiesn
-- wavy white hair that's geled back, Brown eyes, and Light Tan skin
+- short curly brunette hair that's plain, Brown eyes, and Light Tan skin
 - Is Equitable and Unmerciful, and has Personal Development as their ideal

 ### Organizations